titumozammel/5r-cascade-framework/README.md

 ---

-# 3. THE CORE IDEA
+# 3. THE FRAMEWORK DISTINCTION

 Traditional operational improvement commonly begins with: